jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 downstream.
 This leads to a gene expression phenomenon known as 'intron-mediated enhancement' or IME.

-We will make a program that will compare *Arabidopsis* introns that occur at different positions within a gene in order to determine just how different â€˜earlyâ€™ introns are compared to â€˜lateâ€™ introns, in terms of their nucleotide composition.
+We will make a program that will compare *Arabidopsis* introns that occur at different positions within a gene in order to determine just how different 'early' introns are compared to 'late' introns, in terms of their nucleotide composition.

 ### K-mers